We're Indivisible

 Actions you can take

-ays to support immigrant communities
+Ways to support immigrant communities

-- Join New Virginia Majority Solidarity to learn skills to effectively stand with immigrant neighbors.
+- Join New Virginia Majority Solidarity to learn skills to stand with immigrant neighbors.
 Actions include ICE Watch trainings, political education and mutual aid.
 Sign up here.

 Ways to support voting rights and protect elections